-Alongside our other forms of student feedback, the NSS will help inform the future student learning experience and will help prospective students make the right choices of where and what to study.
+Alongside our other forms of student feedback, the NSS will help inform the future student learning experience and will support prospective students make the right choices of where and what to study.

 The survey can be accessed online via the National Student Survey website.